 We’re committed to building tools that will improve patient outcomes

 As technology continues to play a significant role in improving healthcare outcomes, so will Digital Scientists.
-We know that technology isn’t the entire answer to good health, but we’re confident that we can deliver tools and experiences that will make lives better.
+We know that medical app technology isn’t the entire answer to good health, but we’re confident that we can deliver tools and experiences that will make lives better.
 Technology should help support and tie together the social determinants of health below.
 As we continue to design, build, and learn, we promise to work hard to understand the needs of providers, caregivers, and patients as they try to navigate our increasingly complex healthcare system.